Australian brushturkey

-The Australian brushturkey or Australian brush-turkey or gweela (Alectura lathami), also frequently called the scrub turkey or bush turkey, is a common, widespread species of mound-building bird from the family Megapodiidae found in eastern Australia from Far North Queensland to Eurobodalla on the South Coast of New South Wales.
-The Australian brushturkey has also been introduced to Kangaroo Island in South Australia.
-It is the largest extant representative of the family Megapodiidae, and is one of three species to inhabit Australia.
+The Australian brushturkey, Australian brush-turkey, or gweela (Alectura lathami), also commonly called the bush turkey or scrub turkey, is a large mound-building bird of the family Megapodiidae.
+It is found in eastern Australia, ranging from Far North Queensland to the south coast of New South Wales, and has also been introduced to Kangaroo Island in South Australia.
+It is the largest living member of the Megapodiidae and one of three species native to Australia.

-Despite its name and their superficial similarities, the bird is not closely related to American turkeys, nor to the Australian bustard, which is also known as the bush turkey.
+Despite its name and superficial resemblance to other birds, the Australian brushturkey is not closely related to the American turkey or the Australian bustard (which is also known locally as the bush turkey in central Australia).
 Its closest relatives are the wattled brushturkey, Waigeo brushturkey, and malleefowl.

 Biology

 Description

-It is a large bird with black feathers and a red head.
+The Australian brushturkey is a large bird with black feathers and a red head.
 Its total length is about 60–75 cm and a wingspan of about 85 cm.
 The subspecies A. l. purpureicollis from the northern Cape York Peninsula is smaller than the more widespread nominate subspecies.
 It has a prominent, fan-like tail flattened sideways, and its plumage is mainly blackish, but with a bare red head, and a yellow (in the nominate subspecies) or purple wattle (in A. l. purpureicollis).
 The males' wattles become much larger during breeding season, often swinging from side to side as they run.
 The males' heads and wattles also become much brighter during the breeding and nesting season.
 The underside of the body is sprinkled with white feathers, more pronounced in older birds.
 The brushturkey is a clumsy flyer and cannot fly long distances, only taking to the air when threatened by predators or to roost in trees at night and during the heat of the day.